arc53/DocsGPT/docs/pages/Extensions/Chatwoot-extension.md

 5. Start with `flask run` command.

-If you want for bot to stop responding to questions for a specific user or session just add label `human-requested` in your conversation.
+If you want for bot to stop responding to questions for a specific user or session, just add a label `human-requested` in your conversation.

 ### Optional (extra validation)